navariltd/Junior-School/README.md

 ## 🚀 Project Overview

 This extension was built to address the unique needs of junior school management, providing sophisticated tools for educational institutions that require multi-campus support, flexible scheduling, and automated administrative processes.
-The system maintains compatibility with standard ERPNext Education while adding specialized functionality for enhanced school operations.
+The system maintains compatibility with standard Frappe Education while adding specialized functionality for enhanced school operations.

 ---
 ## 🔄 System Workflows